Innovation Runs in His Veins

-Elected mayor of Volvic in March 2008 and then re-elected in 2014, Mohand Hamoumou has an impressive résumé.
+Elected mayor of Volvic from March 2008 to June 2020, Mohand Hamoumou has an impressive résumé.
 He has a PhD in sociology and a degree from the ESSEC business school in Paris and he was formerly an HR manager and professor.
-He has put his many skills to use for Volvic and other nearby towns.
+He put his many skills to use for Volvic and other nearby towns.

 Mr Hamoumou is very aware of environmental issues and the importance of culture and heritage.
 For example, he and his municipal team are working to establish a cultural season, restore all the fountains in the city, set up a regional nature preserve in Volvic and, in partnership with Danone, protect the area’s water resources.
 These goals naturally lead him to support the VVX, which combines culture, heritage, and the environment.

 Bernard Echalier was the CEO of the company Echalier for the past 35 years.
 He has demonstrated his willingness to contribute to the search for solutions for transforming waste using an approach based on ecological cycles.
 The company culture of Echalier is founded on human values.
 Echalier relies on the numerous individual and collective skills of its employees to guarantee a high level of service.
 A true partner of regional governments and manufacturers, the company relies on expertise to guarantee innovative research solutions and a strong moral code for respecting the environment and local communities.
 Bernard Echalier cherishes these values, particularly as a native to the Auvergne region who says, “I feel better whenever I look up and see my Puy-de-Dôme!”–and is glad the VVX shares these same values.